-30+ Immersive Storytelling platforms, apps, resources & tools
+30+ Immersive Storytelling platforms, apps, resources & tools (updated for 2020)

 The following list was compiled by an amazing group of storytellers from around the world.
 Last semester, while I was teaching Building Storyworlds: the art, craft & biz of storytelling in 21c at Columbia University, I reached out via a facebook post for immersive storytelling platform, app, resource and tool recommendations.

 Each semester my students design, prototype and present an immersive adaption of Sherlock Holmes.
 I shared some of the following list with the class in an effort to provide a sandbox for their experimentation.
 Since the semester ended, I’ve discovered a few additional resources that I’ve included below.

 Big thanks to everyone who contributed (see list at the end of the post).
 Please feel free to add anything that may have been missed.

 Before you jump to the list I need your help.
 I’m currently preparing for a new immersive storytelling course that I’ll be teaching this fall at Columbia University’s School of the Arts.
 Students from across the University will be working to design, build and produce a special “de-escalation” room that will be presented to the public at the end of the semester.